EchterAlsFake/Porn_Fetch/README.md

 > Supported Platforms:

 - Windows (10 / 11)
 - Linux (X11 / Wayland)
-- Android (Android is very unstable, please consider using the CLI on Termux instead!)
+- macoS

 > [!NOTE]
-> macOS will be officially supported in version 3.5
+> Porn Fetch is mainly developed and tested on Arch Linux with Hyprland and Gnome.

-The Graphical User Interface is only for 64bit systems.
-The CLI supports 64 and 32bit systems.
+> [!CRITICAL]
-<br>Porn Fetch is developed on Arch Linux (Hyprland) and cross-compiled using GitHub CI/CD
+> macOS is compiled on x64 AMD hardware.
+Apple has a translation layer, but I can't test that.
+If you have an Apple Silicon

-> Downloading on Windows is generally slower because Windows doesn't have a good I/O network handling
+> chip, and you are willing to help, please get in touch with me.

 ## 🌐 Supported Websites
 - [PornHub.com](https://github.com/Egsagon/PHUB)